 There are informal economies filling gaps between reality and public or commercial services in every society.

 New York once had its black cabs to fill the void between people who needed jobs and those who couldn’t get a taxi.
 India has “tiffins”, a system of local women preparing and distributing home-cooked meals for hungry workers.
-And in South Africa, unregistered money lenders known as “mashonisas” remain a popular source of credit.
+And in South Africa, unregistered money lenders known as “mashonisas” are still a popular source of credit.

 Become a Discoverer